aravindan112/Power-BI-dashboard/README.md

 # Power-BI-dashboard

-This is a simple E-commerce sales Dashboard created using power bi This repository contains an interactive E-commerce Sales Dashboard built in Power BI.
+This repository contains an interactive E-commerce Sales Dashboard built in Power BI.
 The dashboard provides insights into sales, profit, category performance, and payment modes to help understand business performance.